Breads/Pizza/Pasta | Condiments/Sauces/Dips

 You can’t go wrong at that price so we made sure we got enough to spread all over our 2 large planters.

-Once planted we watered them daily and kept them outside on the deck where they received the direct sun for 80% of the day.
+Once planted, we watered them daily and kept them outside on the deck, where they received direct sun for 80% of the day.

-In the evening we would give them each a can of water and m ade sure they were well moist.
+In the evening, we would give them each a can of water and make sure they were well-moist.

-In just over 2 months the basil has grown so much we are in awe.
+In just over two months, the basil has grown so much that we are in awe.

-Honestly, I don’t think we expected to see as much basil as we have in comparison to last years crop.
+I don’t think we expected to see as much basil as we have in comparison to last year’s crop.

 Since we don’t like to waste food we wanted to come up with ideas to use up this basil..

-To buy fresh basil out of season at the grocery store can run you a few dollars.
+To buy fresh herbs out of season at the grocery store can run you a few dollars.

-Besides growing and harvesting basil is fairly easy during the summer months in Canada.
+Besides growing and harvesting basil is fairly easy in Canada’s summer months.

 There is no way we were letting all of this amazing basil go to the compost heap.

-In the end, we will begin drying basil on newspaper in our basement and then crunch it up and put it in our spice jars.
+Ultimately, we will begin drying basil on newspaper in our basement, crunch it up, and put it in spice jars.

 Related: Common Spices To Have In Your Kitchen